 Council Adopts Updated Plan for 2030

-The City Council has adopted an updated Comprehensive Plan that outlines the city’s vision for land use, transportation, parks, housing and other elements key to community quality of life.
+At their November 13 meeting, City Council adopted an updated Comprehensive Plan that outlines the city’s vision for land use, transportation, parks, housing and other elements key to community quality of life.
 The updated Comprehensive Plan, which goes to the year 2030 and essentially serves as the “constitution” or general blueprint for the City, has been in the works for a number of years.
-The latest effort has included 24 meetings of the Citizens Advisory Committee, 29 CAC subcommittees, 28 PTC meetings and 24 Council meetings.
+The latest effort has included 24 meetings of the Citizens Advisory Committee, 29 CAC subcommittees, 28 PTC meetings, and 24 Council meetings.

 The plan includes elements with strategies to address housing, preservation of retail, less reliance on cars, prioritization of grade separation on the rail corridor, connected ecosystems, enhanced parks and open spaces, emergency preparedness, fiscal sustainability and more.